princeton-nlp/align-mlm/README.md

 ## Paper in a nutshell <a name="nutshell"></a>
 Multilingual pre-trained models exhibit zeroshot cross-lingual transfer, where a model finetuned on a source language achieves surprisingly good performance on a target language.
 While studies have attempted to understand transfer, they focus only on MLM, and the large number of differences between natural languages makes it hard to disentangle the importance of different properties.
-In this paper, we specifically highlight the importance of word embedding alignment by proposing a pretraining objective (ALIGN-MLM) whose auxiliary loss guides similar words in different languages to have similar word embeddings.
+In this paper, we specifically highlight the importance of word embedding alignment by proposing a pretraining objective (**ALIGN-MLM**) whose auxiliary loss guides similar words in different languages to have similar word embeddings.
-ALIGN-MLM either outperforms or matches three widely adopted objectives (MLM, XLM, DICT-MLM) when we evaluate transfer between pairs of natural languages and their counterparts created by systematically modifying specific properties like the script.
+ALIGN-MLM either outperforms or matches three widely adopted objectives (**MLM**, **XLM**, **DICT-MLM**) when we evaluate transfer between pairs of natural languages and their counterparts created by systematically modifying specific properties like the script.
-We also show a strong correlation between alignment and transfer for all objectives (e.g., ρs = 0.727 for XNLI), which together with ALIGN-MLM’s strong performance calls for explicitly aligning word embeddings for multilingual models.
+We also show a strong correlation between alignment and transfer for all objectives (e.g., ρs = 0.727 for _XNLI_), which together with **ALIGN-MLM**’s strong performance calls for explicitly aligning word embeddings for multilingual models.

 <img src="resources/Approach.png">